What if there were a tool that could help you identify people who “just have that spark“?

-This may sound too good to be true, but there is a way to identify these game-changing qualities, that je ne sais quoi that hiring managers are looking for and it’s called an organometric assesment.
+This may sound too good to be true, but there is a way to identify these game-changing qualities, that je ne sais quoi that hiring managers are looking for and it’s called an organimetric assesment.

-What is an Organometric?
+What is an Organimetric?

-Organogram + Metric = Organometric
+Organigram + Metric = Organimetric

-In short, the word was formulated using “organogram“, a diagram which shows the structure of an organisation or company and how each role is related to the others and “metric” meaning a system of measurement.
+In short, the word was formulated using “organigram“, a diagram which shows the structure of an organisation or company and how each role is related to the others and “metric” meaning a system of measurement.

 For years, companies used psychometric testing to determine a person’s ability, interests, intelligence and personality.

-The First Digital Organometric Assessment
+The First Digital Organimetric Assessment

 The GC Index is a scientific framework which enables individuals, teams and organisations to identify how they make their impact and how they can change the game.
 What this means is that teams who work well together and complement each other’s roles and skills, can conceptualise and implement game-changing plans.